 Seminars at the School for Advanced Research (SAR) promote communication among scholars and/or practitioners who are at a critical stage of research on a shared topic.
-Each seminar consists of up to 10 scholars who meet at SAR's Santa Fe campus for three to five days of intense discussion.
+Each seminar consists of up to 10 scholars — including one or two who serve as chair/s — who meet at SAR's Santa Fe campus for three to five days of intense discussion.

 SAR's renowned Advanced Seminar program convenes a group of scholars for a five-day seminar, the proceedings of which are considered for publication by SAR Press.
 Two or three Advanced Seminars are selected each year through a competitive application process.